Elgin Cathedral: Foundation and development

 Robert III granted Bur an annuity of £20 for his lifetime, and the Pope provided income from the Scottish Church over the following decade.
-In 1400, Bur complained to the Abbot of Arbroath about prebendary churches in the Moray diocese not paying their dues for the cathedral restoration.
-In the same year Bur wrote to the rector of Aberchirder church, telling him that he now owed three years' arrears of the subsidy that had been imposed on non-prebendary churches in 1397.
+In 1400, Bur complained to the Abbot of Arbroath about prebendary churches in the Moray diocese failing to pay their dues for the cathedral restoration.
+In the same year, Bur wrote to the rector of Aberchirder church, advising him that he now owed three years' arrears of the subsidy imposed on non-prebendary churches in 1397.
 Once again, on 3 July 1402, the burgh and cathedral precinct were attacked, this time by Alexander of Lochaber, brother of Domhnall of Islay, Lord of the Isles, sparing the cathedral but burning the manses.
-For this, Lochaber and his captains were excommunicated, prompting Lochaber's return in September to make reparations and gain absolution.
+For this, Lochaber and his captains were excommunicated, prompting his return in September to make reparations and gain absolution.

-In 1408, the money saved during an ecclesiastic vacancy was diverted to the rebuilding process, and in 1413 a grant from the customs of Inverness was provided.
-Increasingly, the appropriation of the parish church revenues led to many churches becoming dilapidated and unable to attract educated clergy.
-By the later Middle Ages, the standard of pastoral care outside the main burghs had significantly declined.
+In 1408, money saved during an ecclesiastical vacancy was diverted to the rebuilding process, and in 1413, a grant was made from the customs of Inverness.
+Increasingly, the appropriation of parish church revenues led many churches to become dilapidated and unable to attract educated clergy.
+By the later Middle Ages, the standard of pastoral care outside the main burghs had declined significantly.

 Bishop John Innes (1407–1414) made significant contributions to the cathedral's rebuilding efforts, as evidenced by the inscription on his tomb, which praises his work.
-Upon his death, the chapter met secretly—"in quadam camera secreta in campanili ecclesie Moraviensis" ("in the same secret chamber in the bell tower of Moray church")—and agreed that if one of its members was elected bishop, they would provide one-third of the bishopric income annually until the reconstruction was completed.
-Major alterations to the west front were completed before 1435 and bear the coat of arms of Bishop Columba de Dunbar (1422–35).
-The north and south aisles of the choir were likely completed before 1460, with the south aisle containing the tomb of John de Winchester (1435–60).
+Upon his death, the chapter met secretly—"in quadam camera secreta in campanili ecclesie Moraviensis" ("in the same secret chamber in the bell tower of Moray church")—and agreed that if one of its members was to be elected bishop, they would provide one-third of the bishopric income annually until the reconstruction was completed.
+Major alterations to the west front were completed before 1435 and bear the coat of arms of Bishop Columba de Dunbar (1422–1435).
+The north and south aisles of the choir were likely completed before 1460, with the south aisle containing the tomb of John de Winchester (1435–1460).
 The final significant feature to be rebuilt was the chapter house between 1482 and 1501, which displays the arms of Bishop Andrew Stewart.